Netherlands to Spain

 You must first select a program with a reputable institution in Spain before applying for a study visa.
 Then you'll need proof of admission in the form of a certificate or letter of acceptance.
 Once you have this, you may apply for a student visa at your nearest Spanish embassy or consulate.
 If your education program is for 90 days or less, you may be allowed to complete it with a Schengen visa.
 Non-EU/EEA citizens may stay in Spain for up to 90 days for tourism, study, volunteer work, and family visits with this type of visa.
 This visa also allows you to visit other Schengen nations.

 If you wish to live and work in Spain, you will have to deal with two different authorities: the immigration authority under the Ministry of Inclusion, Social Security, and Migration, and the labor and employment authority under the Ministry of Labor and Social Economy.
-Moving to Spain is straightforward for EU, EEA, or Swiss nationals, and they may live, work, and study there without limitation.
+Moving to Spain from Netherlands is straightforward for EU, EEA, or Swiss nationals, and they may live, work, and study there without limitation.
 However, most non-EU/EEA citizens, generally known as third-country nationals, require a work visa and must first acquire a job before applying for one.
 UK residents who intend to live and work in Spain after Brexit will additionally require a residence and work visa.

 A businessman seeking to establish a presence in the Dutch market should inquire about the country's taxes structure, as well as the double tax treaties signed by the Netherlands.
 The double tax treaty between the Netherlands and Spain protects income, corporation, royalties, and dividend taxes.
 This means that Spanish citizens who work under a valid contract in the Netherlands and earn income will be taxed just once, as specified in the aforementioned agreement.